telerik/blazor-docs/knowledge-base/grid-footer-template-top-grid.md

 ## Description

+This KB article answers the following questions:

-How to move the Footer Template to the top of the Grid?
+- How to move the Footer Template to the top of the Grid?
-How can I display the aggregate results at the top of the Grid in Blazor?
+- How can I display the aggregate results at the top of the Grid in Blazor?

 ## Solution